Line Flow based SLAM: Related Work

 \subsection{Line Segment Detection and Matching}

 Detecting and matching line segments from images is a classical problem, which is essential for diversified 3D vision tasks, e.g., line reconstruction and SLAM.
-Hough transform~\cite{Ballard1981,Almazan2017} is widely used for line detection by voting to select valid lines through edge pixels.
-These methods utilize the positions of edge pixels to locate potential lines.
-However, it is computationally expensive, hence, not suitable for a real-time applications.
-Hough transform is not suitable for a SLAM system due to the high computational complexity.
-An efficient alternative is to locate line segments by aggregating adjacent pixels with similar gradient orientations~\cite{VonGioi2010,Akinlar2011,Salaun2016}.
-Unfortunately, the gradient pseudo-ordering and the region growing implementation fail to take previous information into consideration, which increases unnecessary computational overhead. \cite{Cho2018} gives a comprehensive analysis of line segments and presents a novel linelet representation for line segment detection.
-However, the high computational cost restricts its practical usage.
-Recently, learning based detection methods~\cite{Xue_2019_CVPR,Zhang_2019_CVPR} have emerged and outperform most of existing methods.
-They also have high computational cost and rely on GPUs.
-In this work, we consider the spatial-temporal coherence of line segments by integrating LSD~\cite{VonGioi2010}.
+Hough transform~\cite{Ballard1981,Almazan2017} is widely used for line detection by voting in transformed spaces.
+However, it is computationally expensive, hence, not suitable for real-time applications.
+Cho \textit{et al.}~\cite{Cho2018} gives a comprehensive analysis of line segments and presents a novel linelet representation for line segment detection.
+Although effective, its high computational cost restricts its practical usage.
+Recently, learning-based detection methods~\cite{Xue_2019_CVPR,Zhang_2019_CVPR} have emerged and attracted much attention.
+These methods generally rely on GPUs for training and inference.
+In addition, they cannot guarantee the stableness of line detections across sequential frames.
+Line Segment Detector (LSD)~\cite{VonGioi2010} and its improved versions are widely used in SLAM~\cite{Pumarola2017} and SfM systems~\cite{Salaun2016}.
+These algorithms locates line segments by aggregating adjacent pixels with similar gradient orientations~\cite{VonGioi2010,Akinlar2011,Salaun2016}.
+However, the involved gradient pseudo-ordering and region growing computations are still complex and the greedy growing often leads to broken lines.
+The proposed LF-SLAM also adopts LSD.
+Differently, we consider the spatial-temporal coherence of line segments during detection in image sequences to improve the computational efficiency and stability of line segments across frames.

-Different methods have been proposed for line segment matching.
-Most of the existing methods are designed for two-view matching.
-MSLD \cite{Wang2009} calculates the mean and standard deviation statistics of each line for matching.
-The approaches in \cite{Micusik2017, Fan2012} match lines according to the neighboring feature descriptors.
-LBD \cite{Zhang2013} builds a relational graph and leverages local appearance and geometry relationship for line matching.
-The algorithm shows remarkable results and is widely adopted in reconstruction/SLAM~\cite{Pumarola2017,Gomez-Ojeda2017,Zhao2018_ECCV}.
-In our work, spatial-temporal coherence is exploited by line flows to guide efficient and effective line segment matching.
+Many methods have been proposed for line segment matching.
+For example, MSLD \cite{Wang2009} calculates the mean and standard deviation statistics of each line for matching.
+The approaches in~\cite{Fan2012, Micusik2017} match lines according to their neighboring feature descriptors.
+LBD \cite{Zhang2013}, which is widely adopted in SLAMs~\cite{Pumarola2017,Gomez-Ojeda2017,Zhao2018_ECCV}, builds a relational graph and leverages local appearance and geometry relationship for line matching.
+Instead of using 2D spatial context for matching, the proposed LF-SLAM fully exploits the spatial-temporal coherence by line flows to guide efficient and effective line segment matching.